-This outstanding B&B occupies a converted windmill that offers wonderful views over the surrounding marshes.
+This outstanding B&B in Norfolk occupies a converted windmill that offers wonderful views over the surrounding marshes.
 The guest rooms, both in the windmill and the adjoining outhouses, are decorated in attractive period style and the best have splendid beamed ceilings; self-catering arrangements are possible as well.

-14. Low Wray Campsite, Cumbria
+13. Low Wray Campsite, Cumbria